webdetails/cbf2/README.md

 ### Project images

-The first thing we need to do is to create a project.
-To do that is very simple: we select one of the projects on our _projects_ directory and a core image to install it against.
+The first thing that we need to do is to create a project.
+To do that is very
+simple: we select one of the projects on our _projects_ directory and a core image to install it against.
 This separations aims at really simplifying upgrades / tests / etc

 	> Select an entry number, [A] to add new image or [C] to create new project: C